Frijol/climate-change/entities.md

 * Dr. Richard Sandor: the "father of carbon markets" and founder of the CCX [Lovins, 229][Lovins]
 * Dr. Geoff Coates: scientist at Cornell working on using CO2 with catalysts to make polycarbonates (cheap, biodegradable plastic) [Lovins, 285][Lovins]
 * Paul Crutzen: a Dutch chemist involved in discovering the effects of ozone-depleting compounds [Kolbert, 107][Kolbert]
+* Chris Langdon: a marine biologist who learned from the tanks of Biosphere 2 that ocean acidification kills coral [Kolbert, 135-136][Kolbert]

 ## Companies
 * [Intellectual Ventures](http://www.intellectualventures.com/): company in Bellevue which works toward geoengineering (and other patentable things for money) [Goodell, 112][Goodell]